 The storage zones controller installer includes a PowerShell module with commands that back up and restore a primary storage zones controller configuration settings.
-Your backup will include configuration information for zones, storage zones for ShareFile Data, storage zone connector for SharePoint, and storage zone connector for Network File Shares.
+Your backup includes configuration information for zones, storage zones for ShareFile Data, storage zone connector for SharePoint, and storage zone connector for Network File Shares.

-The backup and restore commands require that you run the 32-bit version of PowerShell under the same user context as storage zones controller.
+The backup and restore commands require that you run the 32-bit version of PowerShell under the same user context as the storage zone controller.
 To set the user context, use the tool PSExec.
 That tool is available for download from http://technet.microsoft.com/en-us/sysinternals/bb897553.

 These steps do not apply to a secondary storage zones controller.
-To recover a secondary storage zones controller, reinstall storage zones controller on the server and then join the server to the primary StorageZones Controller.
+To recover a secondary storage zones controller, reinstall the storage zone controller on the server and then join the server to the primary storage zones controller.

-The PowerShell script used in this procedure is unsigned, so you might need to change your PowerShell execution policy.
+The PowerShell script used in this procedure is unsigned, so you are required to change your PowerShell execution policy.